Judge to visit rape accused Joseph McCann in prison after court refusal

 Alleged serial rapist Joseph McCann will be visited by senior judge in jail after he refused to appear in court for a second day.

-In a unusual move, Chief Magistrate Emma Arbuthnot will conduct a hearing at Belmarsh prison after McCann refused to leave the cells.
+In an unprecedented move, Chief Magistrate Emma Arbuthnot will conduct a hearing at Belmarsh prison after McCann refused to leave the cells.

-Prosecutor Tetteh Turkson said on Thursday McCann was “not being co-operative” and Ms Arbuthnot said “there are negotiations going on” to ensure he appears by videolink.
+Prosecutor Tetteh Turkson told Westminster Magistrates’ Court on Thursday McCann that was “not being co-operative” and Ms Arbuthnot said there were “negotiations going on” to ensure he appeared by videolink.

 But later the chief magistrate said a hearing open to the Press would instead be held in the visitors’ room at Belmarsh.